ntutic/json_scrapy/docs/topics/settings.rst

-The settings object can be used like a dict (e.g., ``settings['LOG_ENABLED']``), but it's usually preferred to extract the setting in the format you need it to avoid type errors, using one of the methods provided by the :class:`~scrapy.settings.Settings` API.
+The settings object can be used like a dict (e.g., ``settings['LOG_ENABLED']``), but it's usually preferred to extract the setting in the format you need it to avoid type errors, using one of the methods provided by the :class:`~jscrapy.settings.Settings` API.

 Rationale for setting names
 ===========================